robbyki/robbyki/README.md

   environments.

 ### *:grin: What I am most proud of:*
-* Becoming a programmer through obsessive and very socially expensive autodidacticism
+* Becoming a programmer through tenacious and very socially costly autodidacticism
 * Not having a "job" in more than 15 years.

 ### *:tv: TV show that has had the most impact on my life:*